1. Hyakuhiro Waterfall (Okutama)

 Access: take a 20 minute bus ride from Musashi-Itsukaichi Station and get off at the Hossawa no taki iriguchi bus stop.

 A must for those who like waterfalls and adventure!
-This seemingly nameless 25-metre-high waterfall is a 40-minute hike along a forestry road in the Kurasawa Valley.
+The 25 metre high, five tiered Godan Waterfall 五段滝 is located along a forestry road in the Kurasawa Valley.
 When I came across it recently there was no one around making it a great place to chill out.
-The valley has several excellent waterfalls to savour albeit from a distance as accessing the river bank is not exactly easy.
+The valley has several excellent waterfalls to savour albeit from a distance as accessing the river bank is not easy to access.

 # 6. Odake Falls (Hinohara Village)